 When a department is divided into several teams, information has a high chance of getting clogged.
 You do not want any bottlenecks hindering your day-to-day workflow.
 Envisioning interdepartmental communication and how to smoothen it is very important.
 In the sector of support, this translates to sharing product data, company data, customer information, ticket history, and other essential materials.
 You should also share progress reports with each team to educate and encourage them accordingly.

 Understanding your customer’s journey is also an important factor.
 You need to hire people for these touchpoints and ensure that they deliver.
 Identify where your customer base is.
 Some businesses do well on LinkedIn while others benefit more from Instagram and Facebook.
 Some businesses get more telephone queries whereas others receive visitors at their physical stores.
 Do not forget that every channel has its pros and cons.
-For example, social media is an easy-to-access space for all, so customers will definitely use it which is a pro.
+For example, social media is an easy-to-access space for all, so customers will use it which is a pro.
 But customers also expect an immediate response to social media, which when not delivered can create a bad impression publicly.

 So, it is advisable to curate your team according to the channels you want to focus on and then deliver.

 Not every issue needs human attention.
 Sometimes people are in a hurry and would prefer a self-service option as well.
 This is why you need to offer alternatives to your customers.
-These alternatives can be automated voice support, chatbot, a knowledge base, or even a customer-driven forum for your community.
+These alternatives can be automated voice support, a chatbot, a knowledge base, or even a customer-driven forum for your community.
 Each of these solutions should have an option to direct the customer to a live agent, but despite that should be self-sufficient.
 These services are more commonly used now than they were before.
 People expect immediate assistance and if they can help themselves, they will.
 It requires zero waiting and is available around the clock.
-Plus, when the customer can resolve an issue easily by themselves, they feel more confident with your brand.
+Plus, when the customers can resolve an issue easily by themselves, they feel more confident with your brand.

 Customer service should be data-driven.
-Having the right set of KPIs, TAT, and SLAs are vital.
+Having the right set of KPIs, TAT, and SLAs is vital.
 The customer service team should monitor all these KPIs for every interaction.
-Having the right contact center platform and Service CRM ensures that all data is captured and escalation happens at the right time to solve the customer concern.
+Having the right contact center platform and Service CRM ensures that all data is captured and escalation happens at the right time to solve the customer's concern.
 Measuring the CSAT score is essential for every interaction to avoid any surprises and eventual churn of clients.